george-ab17/seo_hashtags_apify/README.md

 ## Output

 Results are saved in `output.json` with:
-- Original URL
+- Topic
 - Extracted keywords
-- Verified trending hashtags
+- Verified trending hashtags (up to 13)

 ## Error Handling

-- Multiple fallback mechanisms for content scraping
-- Robust error handling for API failures
+- Robust error handling for API failures and retry logic for Apify calls

-- Automatic retries for failed requests
+Note: Reddit scraping was removed due to availability of the previous actor.
+Current Apify-supported scrapers used are Google Search, Twitter, and Instagram.

 ## License